Merri-Mac accepts girls ages 6-16.

 If you forget to list this information on your application and want to request a cabin mate, email us the information.
 The earlier we receive a request, the more likely we are to be able to honor it.

 No. The camp fee will cover all expenses in camp.
-When filling out our camper packet, you may choose to give your camper a ‘spending allowance’ that they can use to buy clothing in the camp store during the session.
-If you would like to do this, we generally recommend $50 per week.
+When filling out the online form for the camp store, you may choose to give your camper a ‘spending allowance’ that they can use to buy clothing in the camp store during the session.
+If you would like to do this, we generally recommend $150 for a two week session.

 Missing home is normal for many campers, even for some girls who have been at camp for years.
 Don’t worry; we’ll give you a call if her homesickness is more than is typical.
 We’ll also give a call for anything that we as parents would want to know if she was our daughter.